nickpapac/docs/README.md

 This repository contains everything that is needed to get started with Spanner CI.
 It's highly recommended to make a fork of this repository and use it as a starting point to understand how Spanner CI can be easily integrated with your own github repository.

 In the next sections you'll find detailed information of how to setup Spanner CI.
 In short, we will create an account in Spanner CI Platform and use a `.spannerci.yml` configuration file in the root directory of our repository to trigger Spanner CI for every commit or pull request.
-Each time Spanner CI is triggered, it reads the instructions in `.spannerci.yml` file and starts the relevant service, like automated builds or automated tests.
+Each time Spanner CI is triggered, it reads the instructions from `.spannerci.yml` file and starts the relevant service, like automated builds or automated tests.
 All the test scripts are also part of the repository.

 ## Creating an Account
 If you haven't used Spanner CI before, you can create a new account by visiting the [Create an Account](http://console.spannerci.com/app/accounts/register) page.
 To sign-up, you can either use your GitHub account (recommended) or create a new account directly from Spanner.